MarketplaceUX/mow/index.md

 ---
-layout: landing_pages
+layout: page_plain
-title: Bring Websites to the Firefox Marketplace
+title: Bringing Websites to the Firefox Marketplace
 group: Home
 ---

-This site contains design work for the long-term vision for the Firefox Marketplace's Developer sections (aka the devhub.)
-This site is a living document where the team will record its progress as we re-imagine devhub.

-[Get started by reading the Project Overview &raquo;][1]

-If you would like to contribute to this project, you may participate in the latest Discussion Thread in the Open Issues (see the the link in the top navigation).
-Or feel free to clone and make pull requests against this site's [gh-pages branch][2].

-Note: All the individual design artifacts generated to create this spec can be found in the [master branch][3] of this site.
+This site includes user experience documentation for the <a target="_blank" href="https://wiki.mozilla.org/Marketplace/Mobile_Optimized_Websites" title="Go to this project's wiki page">Mobile-optimized Websites project</a>.

+### Progress - as of Mar 4, 2015
+* Working on [Experience Strategy][2]
+* Filling in this site with background materials needed to provide foundation for design

+### How You Can Help
+* Visit the <a target="_blank" href="https://github.com/marketplaceux/mow/issues" title="Go to Open Issues">Open Issues</a> and participate in the conversation
+* Review the background materials before

-[1]: /home_1.html "Go to the Project Overview"
+[1]: https://wiki.mozilla.org/Marketplace/Mobile_Optimized_Websites "Go to this project's wiki page"
-[2]: https://github.com/tsmuse/FirefoxMarketplaceDevPagesDesign/tree/gh-pages "Go to the Mozilla Developer Network"
-[3]: https://github.com/tsmuse/FirefoxMarketplaceDevPagesDesign/tree/master "Go to the Around application on Github"
+[2]: {{ site.baseurl }}/strategy/ "Experience Strategy Overview"